How Fair is Your Diffusion Recommender Model?: Introduction

-Diffusion models have achieved widespread success in many domains and applications, but they are a relatively recent trend in machine learning, still facing several open challenges.
-For instance, some works have raised concerns regarding \textbf{unfairness} that could affect diffusion models.
-As observed in generative AI, \textbf{bias} is intrinsic in real-world data, and diffusion models might generate \textbf{unfair} outcomes while learning from such a \textbf{biased} data.
+Diffusion models have achieved widespread success in many applications and domains; however, as a relatively recent development in machine learning (ML), they continue to face several open challenges.
+For instance, some works have raised concerns regarding the \emph{unfair} outcomes diffusion models could lead to.
+As observed in generative AI, \emph{bias} is intrinsic in real-world data, and diffusion models might amplify this signal while learning the underlying \emph{biased} data distribution.
 In their seminal paper, \citet{DBLP:journals/corr/abs-2302-10893} discuss how stable diffusion methods are prone to generate synthetic images that lack diversity, \eg firefighters are only associated with white males.
-Similarly, other works, such as~\citet{DBLP:conf/fat/0001KDLCNHJ0C23}, discuss how textual prompts with trait annotations may produce stereotypical images, while~\citet{DBLP:conf/iccv/0001ZB23} observe bias in the generated images in terms of people color tones and occupations.
-Recent papers have proposed possible countermeasures, such as introducing fair guidance instructions during the data generation process~\cite{DBLP:journals/corr/abs-2302-10893}, obfuscating the sensitive attributes~\cite{DBLP:conf/aaai/Choi0K0P24}, or adopting an ad-hoc fine-tuning~\cite{DBLP:journals/corr/abs-2311-07604}.
+Other works, such as~\citet{DBLP:conf/fat/0001KDLCNHJ0C23}, discuss how textual prompts with trait annotations may produce stereotypical images.
+Similarly, \citet{DBLP:conf/iccv/0001ZB23} observe bias in the generated images in terms of people color tones and occupations.
+Interestingly, the same unfairness issues have also been observed in graph diffusion models~\cite{DBLP:conf/iclr/VignacKSWCF23, DBLP:conf/icml/ChenHH023}, where the generation of both the graph topology and the node features~\cite{DBLP:journals/tmlr/LiKP024} further amplifies the natural bias already existing in the graph structure~\cite{DBLP:conf/nips/KoseS24}.
+Recent papers have proposed possible countermeasures, such as introducing fairness-guided instructions during the data generation process~\cite{DBLP:journals/corr/abs-2302-10893}, obfuscating the sensitive attributes~\cite{DBLP:conf/aaai/Choi0K0P24}, or adopting an ad-hoc fine-tuning~\cite{DBLP:conf/iclr/ShenDPLWK24, DBLP:conf/nips/KoseS24}.